tartieret/python-refactoring-tutorial/README.md

     """Run the ETL process."""
     for i in range(5):
         data = run_query(i)
-        transformed = transform_data(data)
+        transformed = transform_data(i, data)
         load_data(transformed)
 ```

 This main function gives a clear picture of what the ETL process does, and it's much easier to understand before diving into the details.

-Note that this new version is not longer than the previous one, and wouldn't take more time to write.
+Note that this new version is not much longer than the previous one, and wouldn't take more time to write.
 Following a different process while writing the code can greatly improve its quality.
 It provides several benefits:

 - you can catch errors earlier
 - you can write tests more easily